 I wanted to use this blog post to answer a question that I've been asked several times over the past few weeks.

 It's actually one of the most important questions you'll have to answer as a real estate investor, and maybe you've already had the chance to wrestle with it first-hand.
-The question is this:
+The question I'm talking about is:

 “HOW MUCH SHOULD I OFFER FOR THIS PROPERTY?”